LaserLon/Project2/README.md

 # Project 2 - Online Gaming Behavior

 # Purpose/Description
-This poject is to explore online gaming engagment patterns and identify who is most suceptible to different levels of engagment based on their gaming profiles.
+This project is to explore online gaming engagement patterns and identify who is most susceptible to different levels of engagement based on their gaming profiles.

 # Goals
-The goal of this project was to identfy, train and  test several classification models and determine which one(s) were the best.
-Optmization was done on the top two models to try and improve their accuracy.
+The goal of this project was to identify, train and test several classification models and determine which one(s) were the best.
+Optimization was done on the top two models to try and improve their accuracy.

 A secondary goal of the project was to build online gaming profiles for class members who were willing to share their information and then do a prediction on their profiles.